aanand/git-up/README.md

 ### `git-up.bundler.local [true|false]`

 If you've `bundle package`-ed your project gems, you can tell `git-up` to run `bundle install --local` for you if it finds missing gems.
 Much faster than just a plain old `bundle install`.
+Don't worry if you're missing gems, it will backtrack to `bundle install` if anything goes wrong.
 Make sure `git-up.bundler.autoinstall` is also set to `true` or it won't do anything.

 ### `git-up.bundler.rbenv [true|false]`